Skip to content ↓

 At The William Alvey School we are totally committed to supporting every one of our families.
 We are incredibly proud of all our children and know that many of them start their young lives with additional challenges.
 We also know we have some amazing parents who dedicate their lives to children from all backgrounds.
 We recognise that if you have adopted a child or are looking after a child in short or long term care arrangement then you may have specific needs with their education and / or emotional support.

 Did you know that Adopted children and those in special care arrangements receive additional funding in school?
-Each child identified by the school received an additional £2,410 (22-23) for the school to spend on supporting the children.
+Each child identified by the school received an additional £2,570 (24-25) for the school to spend on supporting the children.
 This additional money is called 'Pupil Premium Plus'.
-Our Designated Teacher, Mr Tapley, along with our LAC Champion, Mrs Weston, are responsible for the monitoring and tracking of this spending and its impact.
+Our LAC Champion, Mrs Weston, is responsible for the monitoring and tracking of this spending and its impact.

 Specific Support for Adopted Children and their families:

-• Our Adopted Children’s Champion leads on adopted children.
-This academic year the link person is Emma Weston, our Y6 Team Leader.
+• Our Adopted Children’s Champion leads adopted children.
+This academic year the link person is Emma Weston, our SENDCO.
 She can be contacted directly by parents who need support and will act as a link between home and school for issues that may be wider than the every-day issues of the classroom.
 (The Class teacher always remains as the main port of call for any parent).

 • The school have committed to at least annual training for all staff on the issues of attachment and how adopted children may need additional and specialist support.